 Domain analysis

+One of the most useful things you can do with SpyFu and Semrush is domain analysis.
 This means getting a general take on how a website is performing from an SEO point of view.

 You typically perform domain analysis either on your own website — to see where SEO improvements could be made to it — or on a competitor’s, to see how hard it will be to outrank them in organic search results.

-Carrying out domain analysis is straightforward in both SpyFu and Semrush — you just enter a domain into a ‘domain overview’ section and and key metrics are returned quickly, in a dashboard format.
+Carrying out domain analysis is straightforward in both SpyFu and Semrush — you just enter a domain into a ‘domain overview’ section and key metrics are returned quickly, in a dashboard format.

 With both tools, metrics provided include:

-• An estimate of the amount of paid search traffic to the website each month.
+- The estimated amount of paid search traffic to the website each month.

 Semrush gives you some pretty important metrics that you won’t find in SpyFu’s domain overview dashboard, however.

-Chief amongst these is an authority score — a piece of data that tells you, at a glance, how ‘powerful’ a domain is from an SEO point of view.
+Chief among these is an authority score — a piece of data that tells you, at a glance, how ‘powerful’ a domain is from an SEO point of view.
 The higher the score for a domain, the more likely it is that content placed on it will rank highly, or that a link from it will positively influence the rankings of a site being linked to.

-(That said, there is a ‘domain strength’ metric available in some SypFu reports.
+(That said, there is a ‘domain strength’ metric available in some SpyFu reports.
 For example, if you look at a backlink report for a domain, you’ll see this beside each linking domain listed.
 But weirdly, SpyFu doesn’t show you an authority score for the actual domain you’re investigating!).

 Then, there’s search intent data.
 Semrush doesn’t just tell you about the number of keywords a site ranks for — it also gives you information about why people are using them during searches.